Mobius-Team/Mobius/README.md

 Features will be developed on their own branches that are based on master until they are ready for beta.
 Small patches and changes will go straight to beta.
 The beta branch will always be up-to-date with master.
 Once the beta branch is stable it will be remerged into master.
 In short, master is the stable release, but beta will have more stuff.

-## Beta 1.4.1
+## Beta 1.4.2
-\+ Added PARCEL_DETAILS_TELEPORT_ROUTING
-\+ Added PARCEL_DETAILS_OBJECT_RETURN
-\+ Added commands to add/remove ip and hardware bans
-\+ Added a few terrain commands to the inworld region console
+\+ Added support for the additional info on the top scripts floater
-\* Updated the ini examples to include the new access service
+\* Updated prebuild to support vs2019
-\* Changed the solution name to Mobius
+\* Updated .gitignore to core's
+\* Fixed a minor issue with os_groups_Store.migrations

-### Beta 1.4.1 Notes:
+### Beta 1.4.2 Notes:
- - The inworld region console now allows estate managers to elevate, lower, and fill the region's terrain.
-I've also added a new command for loading the terrain using a texture uuid of an uploaded height map.
+ - I haven't done the additional filters yet for Top Scripts

 # Mobius inherits the following from osCore2:
 - [phpmutelist](https://github.com/kcozens/OpenSimMutelist) is included by default